Weather provides the backdrop for many things, and that includes dating behaviors.

 Social media plays a significant role in this, she added, since many people show vast parts of their life and their relationships online, particularly during the holiday season.

-According to Miller, having more opportunities to socialize generally leads to a pattern of less commitment in relationships during the warmer months.
+Having more opportunities to socialize generally leads to a pattern of less commitment in relationships during the warmer months, according to Miller.

 "The fear of loneliness that we would see in the winter changes a little bit during the summertime," she said.
 "So, there's not as much of a push to find a person for that companionship."